pinkpigeondocs/Pink-Pigeon-Documentation/docs/index.md

 ## Your website's pages

 Then we have the pages of your website.
 If you look at their titles, you will see how they correspond with the navigation items on our website.
-Please see the two images below:
+Please note that "Home" is a mandatory page, as every website needs to have a "Home" page, thus it is not normally shown as a navigation item on your website.

 ![Image of the home screen, page names highlighted](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/home_page_names_highlighted.png)

 ![Image of the pink pigeon website, page names highlighted](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/pp_website_nav_example.png)

+As you can see, neither their order, nor whether the item is shown at all, matches with what the CMS shows.
+That is because these items are fully configurable.
+For a how-to, feel free to go to [the navigation section](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/#menu-and-navigation).

 ## The preview button